Patrick A. Testa

 -

-Summary: Lynchings of Black people in the post-Reconstruction U.S. South were closely tied to the local political performance of the Democratic Party.
+Summary: Episodes of racial violence in the post-Reconstruction U.S. South were closely tied to the local political performance of the Democratic Party.

 -